Your Old Cold Shoulder

 "Your Old Cold Shoulder" is a song written by Richard Leigh that was originally performed by American country music artist Crystal Gayle.
-It was released as a promotional single in 1979 via United Artists Records.
+It was released in November of 1979, and was her last single released to radio from the United Artists record label.
+It was the second single released from the album, We Should Be Together.

 Background and reception

-"Your Old Cold Shoulder" was originally record on October 13, 1976 at Jack's Tracks, a studio located in Nashville, Tennessee.
+"Your Old Cold Shoulder" was originally recorded on October 13, 1976 at Jack's Tracks, a studio located in Nashville, Tennessee.
 Other tracks recorded at the session were the hits "When I Dream" and "Ready for the Times to Get Better".
 The session was produced by Allen Reynolds.

-"Your Old Cold Shoulder" was officially released in July 1979 and peaked at number five on the Billboard Hot Country Singles chart on February 8, 1980.
-"Your Old Cold Shoulder" also peaked in the five position on the Canadian RPM Country Songs chart.
+"Your Old Cold Shoulder" was officially released in November 1979 and it peaked at number five on the Billboard Hot Country Singles chart for the week ending Saturday, February 9, 1980.
+The song also peaked at number five on the Canadian RPM Country Songs chart.